Anomalous shot noise in a bad metal beta-tantalum

 At large bias, e-ph scattering is expected to result in downcurving of the bias dependence due to e-ph scattering.\cite{PhysRevB.49.5942} This effect allows us to evaluate the possibile role of e-ph scattering in our measurements.
 In the hot electron approximation, which may be justified by the strong electron-electron interaction expected to thermalize the single-particle distribution, the electron temperature $T_e$ is given by the diffusion equation~\cite{PhysRevB.49.5942,Henny1997}

 where $\Gamma$ is the e-ph coupling constant, and $T_{ph}$ is phonon temperature.
+Equation~({\ref{eq:diffusion})} is generally applicable as long as the hot electron approximation ($L \gg L_{e-e}$) is justified.
+The electron-phonon scattering length can also be estimated by equating the two terms on the right-hand side of Eq.(2), which gives $L_{e-ph} \sim eV/k_BT^{2.5}\Gamma^{0.5}$.
 For small $\Gamma$ and sufficiently small bias, this equation describes hot electron SN regime with $F=\sqrt{3}/4$.
 At large $\Gamma$, the dominant e-ph scattering results in $S_V\propto V^{2/5}$ which can appear as suppressed SN.
+As temperature increases, $\Gamma$ generally increases, which may account for the further suppression of shot noise at higher temperature.

 We solved Eq.~(\ref{eq:diffusion}) numerically, with the values of $\Gamma$ adjusted to fit the low-bias slope of the observed noise, as shown in Fig.~\ref{fig:4}.
 For $L=100$~nm, the optimal value is $\Gamma=5.0\times10^{12}$~K$^{-3}$m$^{-2}$.
 For $L=1$~$\mu$m, the corresponding value is $\Gamma=6.7\times10^{10}$~K$^{-3}$m$^{-2}$, two orders of magnitude smaller.
 The value obtained for the $100$~nm wire cannot account for the dependence observed for the $1\,\mu m$ wire, and vice versa, as shown in Fig.~\ref{fig:4}.
 Even for the values of $\Gamma$ well-approximating the low-bias dependence, calculations overestimate the downcurving of the data.
 These large discrepancies suggest that e-ph scattering is not the mechanism of SN suppression.